 - Mandatory standard document to be completed by Hasselt University indicating:

 - for how many credits the student has already passed programme units during the previous academic year

 - how many credits the student has already acquired in total in the study programme.

-You can have this standard document completed at the student desk; you will need it in order to obtain your residence permit for the academic year 2018-2019.
+You can request this standard document via this Google form; you will need it in order to obtain your residence permit for the academic year 2020-2021.